hayatochang/mobilecloud-14/assignments/Asgn1-VideoUp/README.md

 # Assignment 1 Covering Weeks 1-3

+## Gradle tasks

+Execute the gradle tasks by this order:

+* bootRun -> Starts the server
+* check -> Runs the tests

 ## Running the Application

 __You do not use "jettyRun" to launch this application.
 Please read these instructions__